QUEST-UWMadison/OSCAR/README.md

 _ = landscape.sample_and_run(qiskit_executor, sampling_fraction = 1 / 16, rng = 42)
 ```

-Reconstruct the full landscape with a desired `oscar.BaseReconstructor` and visualize the reconstructed landscape.
+Reconstruct the full landscape with a desired `oscar.reconstruction.BaseReconstructor` and visualize the reconstructed landscape.

 ```python